 What happens if chronic pain is left untreated?

 Mental health can also start being impacted negatively and it is common to see depression as a natural side effect to chronic pain that is left untreated for many years.
-Sleep and eating disorders are another side effect that can be seen when chronic pain is left untreated.
+Sleep and eating disorders are another side effect that can be seen when left untreated.

 What’s the best treatment for chronic pain?